What Is the Old Catholic Church?

 We are structured — but never rigid.

-The Old Catholic Church offers an alternative Catholic witness: one that honours tradition without idolising it, one that opens the Table rather than fencing it, and one that places pastoral care above power or politics.
+The Old Catholic Church and ISM offers an alternative Catholic witness: one that honours tradition without idolising it, one that opens the Table rather than fencing it, and one that places pastoral care above power or politics.

 In a world where many feel disillusioned or excluded by church institutions, we offer something different: